-Our project-based testing that began with MOS 2013 provides industry-leading assessments of skills and knowledge by giving students and professionals real-world exercises to appraise their understanding of Microsoft Office.
+Our project-based testing that began with the Microsoft Office Specialist 2013 suite provides industry-leading assessments of skills and knowledge by giving students and professionals real-world exercises to appraise their understanding of Microsoft Office.

-Beginning with MOS 2013, project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
-The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, Access database, etc., from scratch.
+Project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
+MOS Office 2019 and Microsoft Office 365 Apps exams continue the tradition of MOS 2016 with smaller projects, but with new features to account for changes to the software and demands in the market.
+The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, PowerPoint Presentation, (or elements thereof), etc., from scratch or a predetermined baseline.
 Provided with a set of guidelines, this serves to mimic more of what a user would actually encounter when using the program in the real world.

-Do I have to register the testing center for each certification program?
+Do I have to register our CATC for each certification program we wish to administer?

 There is not a separate registration process, but each CATC must be individually activated for the programs they wish to administer.
 When a CATC is first registered, this is something that can be set up with your territory representative.
 If, at a later time, you wish to begin administering exams in additional programs, you will need to call your representative to activate it.

-How do my students access their vouchers when taking a test?
+How do my students access their vouchers when taking an exam?

-There is no direct interface between our exam delivery software and any vouchers a Test Candidate may have unless they have pre-assigned it.
-The best practice would be to pre-assign the voucher, or to have the voucher code printed or written down prior to sitting for an exam.
+The best practice would be to pre-assign the voucher to the Test Candidate, or to have the voucher code printed or written down prior to sitting for an exam.